Paul B. Hynes, Jr.

 - Section of Taxation, American Bar Association

-- Represented a former senior IRS official in Congressional and federal criminal investigations concerning the IRS’s processing of applications for tax exemption.
-After a two-year investigation, the Department of Justice declined to bring charges against our client.
+- Defended a former senior IRS official in high-profile congressional and criminal investigations concerning the IRS’s alleged mistreatment of conservative non-profit entities.
+After a two-year investigation, the Justice Department declined to bring charges against our client.

-- Represented a large corporation before the U.S. Court of Federal Claims in a case of first impression involving the complex interest-netting provisions of the Internal Revenue Code.
-Paul was the principal drafter of the taxpayer’s summary judgment motion, which the court granted, resulting in an award of more than $1.5 million in damages.
+- Secured summary judgment for a large corporate taxpayer before the U.S. Court of Federal Claims in a case of first impression involving the complex interest-netting provisions of the Internal Revenue Code.

 2019 | Press release

 CI Chief Weber Resigning at the End of May

 Fundamentals of Tax Litigation: Choice of Forum